 UOOYAA: The Brand Clearing ‘Made-in-China’ of its Bad Rep

-With its modernised traditional Chinese designs, dainty elf ears and decorative black bin bags Chinese haute couture brand, UOOYAA, have given the Made-in-China fashion label a rebrand.
+With its modernised traditional Chinese designs and dainty elf ears, Chinese haute couture brand, UOOYAA, have given the Made-in-China fashion label a rebrand.

 Words By Francesca Ricciardi

 The infamous Made-in-China clothing label comes with an unfair share of bad reputation – one that automatically sets it at an all-time low when it comes to the place it holds within the fashion world.
 Poor materials, cheap prices and sweatshop labour exploitation, or so that’s how the West likes to think.
 And while there are brands that will exploit the low-cost labour of sweatshop workers to make a profit, Jinxia Yin, founder of haute couture Chinese fashion label, UOOYAA, begs to differ.

 UOOYAA (pronounced as “ow-ya”) made its debut in the fashion industry in 2014 as a size-friendly fashion brand that doesn’t sit well with what Chinese mainstream media and beauty ideals stand for.
 The name itself was born out of the willingness to break apart from a white-centric idealisation of beauty, typical of China, that idolises white western women.
 In fact, “uooyaa” means “the girl who was born with a darker skin”.